 About VDT

-VDT produces the socially engaged work of Artistic Director and Choreographer Charlotte Vincent on stage and on film moving people to think differently about issues of our time.
+VDT produces the socially engaged work of Artistic Director and Choreographer Charlotte Vincent on stage and on film, moving people to think differently about issues of our time.

-VDT is a National Portfolio Organisation funded by Arts Council England and an Associate Artist at Brighton Dome and Festival.
+VDT is a National Portfolio Organisation funded by Arts Council England and Associate Artist at Brighton Dome and Festival.

 Brave, intelligent entertainment